November 13, 2019

 The EAN-31EL Tiltmeter is used to measure the simple rotation of structures in a single plane known as the plane of rotation.
 The plane of rotation is the one that is parallel to the backside (surface) of the tiltmeter.

 Depending on the monitoring requirement, the tiltmeter can be mounted in two different ways as described below.

 If the structural rotation is expected to be in the plane of the surface of the wall, the tiltmeter is mounted directly on the wall using the wall-mounting bracket.
-The use of wall mounting bracket allows coarse levelling of the tiltmeter and the alignment of the anchors need not be very precise.
+The use of a wall mounting bracket allows coarse leveling of the tiltmeter and the alignment of the anchors need not be very precise.